 The university's botanical garden is so beautiful, it is featured in the AAA Florida Tour Guide.
 The lush botanical garden is home to more than 200 species of palm trees.

 See what it looks like in Florida Tech's virtual tour!

-Check out all the lastest updates, rosters and teams on the Florida Tech Sports website.
+Check out all the latest updates, rosters and teams on the Florida Tech Sports website.

-Choose Florida Tech for Bachelor of Interdisciplinary Science
+Choose Florida Tech for a Interdisciplinary Science Bachelor's Degree

 The interdisciplinary science major is a broad individualized educational program.
 One of the very first programs of its kind in the country, Florida Tech's interdisciplinary science degree exposes students to a wide range of science courses, giving students considerable flexibility in the design of their major.